 There are different stories of old, connected with god Kataragama.
 Goddess Uma had two children.
-The elder one was Ganesh or Ganadevi, the younger one was Kanda Kumara, or God Kataragama.
+The elder one was Ganesh or Ganadevi, the younger one was Kanda Kumara or God Kataragama.
 Out of the two, Ganesh was intelligent, therefore he was known as God of Wisdom.
 One day a fruit fell from the mango tree in front Uma’s house.
 Both Ganesh and Skanda ran to pick it up.
-The father then said the person who runs round the ocean which is salty, and reach the destination first can pick up the fruit.
-Ganesh who was endowed with intelligence thought the coconut shell with salt water is also salty, and he ran around the coconut shell containing salt, and picked up the mango first, Skanda, furious as he was the only one who ran round the ocean, can behind and gave Ganesh a thundering blow.
+The father then said the person who runs around the ocean which is salty and reaches the destination first can pick up the fruit.
+Ganesh who was endowed with intelligence thought the coconut shell with salt water is also salty, and he ran around the coconut shell containing salt and picked up the mango first, Skanda, furious as he was the only one who ran around the ocean, can behind and gave Ganesh a thundering blow.
 The blow was so hard that Ganesh fell on his face and broke one of the tusks.
 Ganesh posses the head of an elephant.
 The statue of Ganesh portrays the tusks in one hand and a mango in the other hand.
 Thus this incident is depicted.

 God Kataragama is also known by the following names Karthika Kumara, Shuba, Skanda, Mahasena, Devasena, Subramanya, Kadira, Agenibhuwa, and Shanmukha.
 It is recorded in Mahabharatha that the father is God Shiva and mother is Uma.
 According to Ramayanaya father is Agni and the mother is ‘Ganga’.
 Literary works have amazing stories connected with the birth the birth of this God.